apache/spark/docs/index.md

 ---

 Apache Spark is a fast and general-purpose cluster computing system.
-It provides high-level APIs in [Scala](scala-programming-guide.html), [Java](java-programming-guide.html), and [Python](python-programming-guide.html) that make parallel jobs easy to write, and an optimized engine that supports general computation graphs.
+It provides high-level APIs in Java, Scala and Python, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including [Shark](http://shark.cs.berkeley.edu) (Hive on Spark), [MLlib](mllib-guide.html) for machine learning, [GraphX](graphx-programming-guide.html) for graph processing, and [Spark Streaming](streaming-programming-guide.html).

 # Downloading

-Get Spark by visiting the [downloads page](http://spark.apache.org/downloads.html) of the Apache Spark site.
+Get Spark from the [downloads page](http://spark.apache.org/downloads.html) of the project website.
 This documentation is for Spark version {{site.SPARK_VERSION}}.
 The downloads page contains Spark packages for many popular HDFS versions.
 If you'd like to build Spark from scratch, visit the [building with Maven](building-with-maven.html) page.

 Spark runs on both Windows and UNIX-like systems (e.g. Linux, Mac OS).
-All you need to run it is to have `java` to installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.
+It's easy to run locally on one machine -- all you need is to have `java` installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.

 For its Scala API, Spark {{site.SPARK_VERSION}} depends on Scala {{site.SCALA_BINARY_VERSION}}.
 If you write applications in Scala, you will need to use a compatible Scala version